Facebook Aquila

 The Facebook Aquila was an experimental solar-powered drone developed by Facebook for use as an atmospheric satellite, intended to act as relay stations for providing internet access to remote areas.

-The Aquila first flew on 28 June 2016 with a second aircraft successfully flying in 2017.
+The Aquila first flew on 28 June 2016, with a second aircraft successfully flying in 2017.
 Internal development of the Aquila aircraft was stopped in June 2018.

 Development

 Aquila was developed by Facebook's Connectivity Lab.
 The prototype airframe design and construction was led by Ascenta, a Somerset, England-based company acquired by Facebook in 2014.

 Several scale models of the Aquila were built and flown to prove the concept prior to the full-scale prototype being built.

 Following construction at Ascenta's factory in Bridgwater, England, the Aquila prototype was disassembled and shipped to Arizona, where it was first flown on 28 June 2016.
 The 96-minute flight was considered successful.
 However, during landing, the aircraft touched down short of the intended landing zone and was damaged; the National Transportation Safety Board conducted an investigation into the accident, as the drone suffered a structural failure just before touching down.
 The aircraft was designed such that a production version would be able to support continuous flight in the stratosphere for 90 days.

-Following the crash, the prototype Aquila was modified with spoilers, provision for feathering the propellers, and refinement of the exterior surface of the aircraft; the second flight took place on 22 May 2017, with the one-hour, 46-minute flight being considered successful.
+Following the crash, the Aquila design was modified with wing spoilers, additional flight and structural sensors, revised autopilot software, a smoother finish, and a mechanism intended to stop and lock the propellers in a horizontal position before landing.
+A second prototype flew successfully on 22 May 2017 for one hour and 46 minutes.

-In November 2017, a partnership with Airbus was announced to further development of the Aquila and the "high altitude platform station broadband connectivity system" (HAPS) project.

-The same month, it was announced that Aquila would be displayed at the Victoria and Albert Museum's spring "The Future Starts here" exhibition in 2018.
+In November 2017, a partnership with Airbus was announced to further develop Aquila and the "high altitude platform station broadband connectivity system" (HAPS) project.
+The same month, it was announced that Aquila would be displayed at the Victoria and Albert Museum during its 2018 exhibition, "The Future Starts Here".

 In June 2018, as aerospace manufacturers started designing and building HAPS, Facebook decided to stop its program to work with partners like Airbus on HAPS connectivity and their technologies like flight control and high-density batteries.
 In 2018, it was reported that Facebook and Airbus scheduled test flights in Australia using the latter's Zephyr drone technology.
 Zephyr shares the same blueprint with Aquila as it also uses solar power.